What to do

 If you want someone to spot you, you should bring someone you live with.
 You should not ask gym staff to spot you.

-Indoor cardio classes are not allowed right now.
+Indoor gyms are not allowed to be open right now.
 People breathe hard during cardio exercises and often need to take off their face coverings.
 That increases the risk of spreading COVID-19.

-You can attend outdoor recreational groups, with physical distancing
+You can attend outdoor fitness classes, with physical distancing

 Up to 12 people, including staff, can be in each group.
-Up to 2 groups can be in the same area.
 Everyone must wear face coverings and stay 6 feet apart.
 The classes should not involve any contact sports, contact between people, or shared equipment.
 Allowed groups can be:

 - Solo dancing classes